Frequently asked questions

 What information do you require from me when making a booking?

-I will require your name, the date of your wedding or event, including the time that you need to be ready by.
-I’ll need the venue name, address, the service that you require and if you’d like to book any guests of the bridal party in for their makeup.
+We will require your name, the date of your wedding or event, including the time that you need to be ready by.
+We’ll need the venue name, address, the service that you require and if you’d like to book any guests of the bridal party in for their makeup.
 Please also provide any information that you feel is relevant, for example, your particular style preferences, any skin sensitivities or other allergies.